wahyunirosyidah/Bike-Sharing-Dashboard/README.md

 ## 📌 Project Overview

-This project provides a Bike Sharing Dashboard that visualizes and analyzes bike rental patterns based on various factors such as time, season, working days, and weather conditions.
-The dashboard is built using Streamlit, Pandas, Seaborn, and Matplotlib.
+This Bike Sharing Dashboard is designed to visualize and analyze bike rental patterns based on various factors such as time, season, working days, and weather conditions.
+Built using Streamlit, Pandas, Seaborn, and Matplotlib, the dashboard provides an interactive and insightful way to explore trends in bike usage.

+This project is part of my learning journey in Belajar Analisis Data dengan Python from Dicoding.
+As part of the course, I was tasked with developing a comprehensive data analysis project, where I applied data wrangling, exploratory data analysis (EDA), and data visualization techniques to extract meaningful insights from the dataset.
+Through this project, I enhanced my ability to process real-world data, identify trends, and present findings effectively using Python.

 ## ✨ Features
 ✅ Total Rentals Analysis – Displays total bike rentals within a selected time range.